 What industries can benefit from IoT?

 As you can see, there is a wide range of potential cloud applications.
-However, not all industries will benefit from IoT in the same way.
+Not all industries will benefit from IoT in the same way.
 Here are the industries that are most likely to benefit from IoT:

 Healthcare